JoyontaSaha/DisasterRescue/README.md

 ## Overview
-Some people are planning to go on trip to a forest or Disaster zone where all network infrastructues has been broken and damaged or somewhere the mobile signal strength is too low or no signal at all.
+Some people are planning to go on trip to a forest or Disaster zone where all network infrastructures has been broken and damaged or somewhere the mobile signal strength is too low or no signal at all.
 This application will very useful in that kind of situations because Wi-Fi Direct technology can cover around 60m or 70m.
 ## DisasterRescueChat